Intrinsic Bias Metrics Do Not Correlate with Application Bias: Results

-\paragraph{Hatespeech (en): Gender} Hatespeech (en) has fewer and more restricted correlations than coreference, as can be seen in Figure \ref{subfig:hsd_en}.
-Before breaking out by bias modification method, it seems that there is no relationship at all between the two metrics.
-When data is broken out (see Figure \ref{fig:hsd_en_results} in Appendix \ref{app:granular_results}), it becomes clear that there is a moderate \textit{positive} correlation for postprocessing for recall, and the aggregate appears this way becasue there is a moderate \textit{negative} correlation for preprocessing.
+\paragraph{Hatespeech (en): Gender} Hatespeech (en) has fewer and more restricted correlations than coreference, as can be seen in Figure \ref{fig:all_results}, rows 4-6.
+These plots show no relationship at all between intrinsic and extrinsic metrics.
+When data is broken out by bias modification method (see Figure \ref{fig:hsd_en_results_by_method} in Appendix \ref{app:granular_results}), it becomes clear that there is a moderate \textit{positive} correlation for postprocessing for recall, and the aggregate appears this way because there is a moderate \textit{negative} correlation for preprocessing.
 This holds for both embedding algorithms, though both positive and negative correlations are stronger for fastText.
-There remains no correlation present for precision metrics.
-The absolute variance in recall is much smaller than for precision, but this is still significant for each embedding algorithm individually and for both grouped together.
+Precision displays no correlation.
+Note that the absolute variance in recall is much smaller than for precision, but this is still significant for each embedding algorithm individually and for both grouped together.

-Of interest for future bias research is that the baseline level of bias (shown in black) in English hatespeech differs by embedding type, but only for precision.
+Of interest for future bias research is that the baseline level of bias (premodification, from raw twitter data) in English hatespeech differs by embedding type, but \textit{only} for precision.
 Initial models (with unmodified embeddings) using fastText have 10 additional points of precision for male-targeted hatespeech than for female-targeted.
-However initial models using word2vec have the opposite bias and have 4 less points of precision for male-targeted than female targeted hatespeech.
-For recall, the two embedding algorithms are equivalent, with 6 less points for male-targeted hatespeech.
-In fact, in the recall metric there is an early indication of unreliability of the the relationship between WEAT and extrinsic bias metrics, because there is a spread of different WEAT results that map to nearly the same difference in recall.
+However initial models using word2vec have the opposite bias and have 4 fewer points of precision for male-targeted than female targeted hatespeech.
+For recall, the two embedding algorithms are equivalent, with 6 fewer points for male-targeted hatespeech.
+In fact, in the recall metric there is an early indication of unreliability of the relationship we are examining between WEAT and extrinsic bias, because there is a spread of different WEAT results that map to nearly the same difference in recall.

-\paragraph{Hatespeech (es): Gender and Migrant} For hatespeech in Spanish, we examine two kinds of bias separately - gender bias and bias against migrants, in Figure \ref{subfig:hsd_es_gen} and Figure \ref{subfig:hsd_es_mig}.
-Gender bias has no positive correlations in any experimental conditions, and Migrant bias has positive correlation for only precision in only preprocessing for fastText (see Figures \ref{fig:hsd_es_gender_results_by_method} and \ref{fig:hsd_es_migrant_results_by_method} in Appendix \ref{app:granular_results}).
+\paragraph{Hatespeech (es): Gender and Migrant} For hatespeech in Spanish, we examine two kinds of bias separately --- gender bias and bias against migrants, in Figure \ref{fig:all_results}, rows 7,8.
+Neither gender bias nor migrant bias show positive correlations in any experimental conditions.